Car Insurance in Nevada

 - Your insurance company does not respond to the DMV's request within 20 days.

-If your registration is suspended, you will have to pay a reinstatement fee of at least $250 per vehicle.
+If your registration is suspended, you will have to pay a reinstatement fee of $251 for a first offense.

 Insurance Violation Penalties